 • Appearance is usually a replica of stone, not a perfect match

-Marble
+Marble Countertops

-Long considered the holy grail of countertop options, marble is certainly a beautiful stone countertop option.
+Long considered the holy grail of countertop materials, marble is certainly a beautiful stone countertop option.
 Like granite, marble is a naturally occurring stone.
 That means it’s mined from the earth and cut into slabs for countertops, so each marble slab will also feature a bit of variation from piece to piece.

 Marble is highly heat resistant, which makes it a great material for the kitchen, where hot pots and pans are always shuffling around.
 It’s not a conductor, which means it also provides a relatively cool worksurface — this is why you often see marble countertops in baking applications.
-Marble is also known for its soft veins that impart a particularly elegant quality throughout any room.
+Marble is also known for its soft veins that impart a particularly elegant quality to any room.

-• Beautiful, elegant appearance
+• Luxurious, elegant appearance

 • Long-lasting material